Upper Division Honors Program Juniors & Seniors

-Students in the thesis program must complete degree requirements with a cumulative grade point average of at least 3.500 (or 3.000 for the special applicants) for all upper division courses and the following coursework:
+Students in the thesis program must complete degree requirements with a cumulative grade point average of at least 3.500 or 3.000 for the accepted applicants) for all upper division courses and the following coursework: